kowainik/kowainik.github.io/posts/2020-08-17-haskell-mini-patterns.md

 The approach of using `type`s instead of `newtype` can bring even more damage when you have a lot of similar data types.
 The more types you have the harder to maintain them without external help.
-Below you can see a code sample from one of the libraries:
+Below you can see a code sample from one of the Haskell libraries:

 ```haskell
 type WorkerId = UUID